ssardina-research/nugat-0.6.0/MIGRATION-0.6.0.md

     error: too few arguments to function ‘prop_init’

         *   added env parameter for all the function until 'prop_db_game_prop_create_and_add' that is the highest level with 'env' declaration inside

-    warning: implicit declaration of function ‘indent’ and ‘indent_node’
+    warning: implicit declaration of function ‘indent(file)’ and ‘indent_node(file)’

         *   replaced